 Bigtable is a distributed storage system for managing structured data that is designed to scale to a very large size: petabytes of data across thousands of commodity servers.
-Many projects at Google store data in Bigtable, Sogle Earth, and Google Fiincluding ep indexn. nese applications place very different demands nance able, both in terms of data size (from URLs to on P ges to satellite imagery) an atency web ireme (fro ackend bulk processing t al-time da ervi these varied demands, Des able has st SS provi flexible, high ce solutio or a fori these G products.
+Many projects at Google store data in Bigtable, Sogle Earth, and Google Fiincluding ep indexn. nese applications place very different demands nance able, both in terms of data size (from URLs to on P ges to satellite imagery) an atency web ireme (fro ackend bulk processing t eal-time da ervi these varied demands, Des able has st SS provi flexible, high ce solutio or a fori these G products.
 In e descr se the sin s pape ple data moder provided by Bigtable, which gives clients dynamic control over data layout and format, and we describe the design and implementation of Bigtable. achieved scalability and high performance, but Bigtable provides a different interface than such systems.
 Bigtable does not support a full relational data model; instead, it provides clients with a simple data model that supports dynamic control over data layout and format, and allows clients to reason about the ocality properties of the data represented in the unde dexed using row and column shows.
-Bigtable and reats d altheon control of the second at the second second data out of nemory of ocality properties of the ng storage.
-Data is innes that can be arbitrary as univerprese strings, varies forms or structo the strings.
-Clients ir due through careful ly, Big ble schema pamicany control wnemer to serve m disk.
+Bigtable and reats d data out of nemory of y of a fir day through careful s.
+Findy, Brande schema pamicany control when or to serve m disk.